Pepperi-Addons/client-actions-docs/actions/sync.md

 The action depen

 ## Usages
-we can scan barcode from  CPI Node like the following example:
+we can perform sync using CPI Node like the following example:

 #### Example
 ```typescript